The answer many people give to the common question, “What is a web magazine?” is often incorrect by our definition.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

-A digital magazine, can reside on any digital electronic device, whether it’s a desktop computer, tablet or smartphone.
+A digital magazine can reside on any digital electronic device, whether it’s a desktop computer, tablet, or smartphone.
 It could be an app, but it doesn’t have to be.
 That makes the term “digital magazine” a catchall phrase with several different, more specific terms underneath it.

 Digital magazine apps, also referred to as “tablet magazines” and “mobile magazines” are two of these often-used specific terms, referring precisely to magazines viewed via an app on a mobile device.
 But because consumers can now access different kinds of mobile magazines on a tablet or smartphone – as I’m about to explain – and because they can also access what is commonly called a “tablet” magazine on a smartphone, Mequoda gets even more specific, referring to “app” magazines.

 So app magazines are just that – magazines accessed via an app on any mobile device.
+App magazines haven’t taken off the way we think they should have, which is why we started developing the first cross-platform web magazines.

 So what is a web magazine, then?

-And though it’s a magazine on a website, it’s not a “magazine website,” which is not a magazine at all, but rather a collection of posts that are derivative and/or identical to content found in the magazine, but not ordered in a linear fashion like a magazine.
+Though it’s a magazine on a website, it’s not a “magazine website,” which is not a magazine at all, but rather a collection of posts that are derivative and/or identical to content found in the magazine, but not ordered in a linear fashion like a magazine.

 And this, we hope, is a clear and distinct explanation in answer to the question, “What is a web magazine?”
 More than a digital magazine, not an app magazine, and not a magazine website.
-Pages of the magazine are open to the public, and searchable like other pages of the website, but there’s a paywall, and the main magazine navagation is consistent throughout, signifying which content is for magazine subscribers and which is not.
+Pages of the magazine are open to the public, and searchable like other pages of the website, but there’s a paywall, and the main magazine navigation is consistent throughout, signifying which content is for magazine subscribers and which is not.

 Mequoda Best Practices